jimmysway/SmartSystems/quest-4/README.md

 4) Ultrasonic Sensors: Both left and right ultrasonic sensors are set up to measure distances independently.
 They use echo callbacks to calculate the time-of-flight and, consequently, the distance.

 5) Servo and Speed Control: The code controls a servo for steering and a motor for speed.
 It uses a PID (Proportional-Integral-Derivative) controller to maintain a target speed and adjusts the steering based on the readings from ultrasonic sensors.
+We used a 'left dominant'/'right dominant' system whereby the sensor that was closer to the wall would dictate the target distance the buggy was to ride alongside that wall.
+If the sensor that wasn't closest read a distance that was greater than a predetermined value the code would simply assign a large number to allow the dominant sensor protocol to function.

 6) Alphanumeric Display: An I2C-based alphanumeric display is used, possibly for showing status information or measurements.